circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ## Getting started with the API
 {: #getting-started-with-the-api }

+### GitHub and Bitbucket projects

 The CircleCI API shares similarities with previous API versions in that it identifies your projects using repository name.
 For instance, if you want to pull information from CircleCI about the GitHub repository "https://github.com/CircleCI-Public/circleci-cli" you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a _triplet_ of the project type (VCS provider), the name of your engineering organization (or your VCS username), and the name of the repository.

 For the project type you can use `github` or `bitbucket` as well as the shorter forms `gh` or `bb`.
-For any other VCS type you can use `circleci`.
 The `organization` is your username or organization name in your version control system.

 With this API, CircleCI introduces a string representation of the triplet called the `project_slug`, which takes the following form: